rubenrua/Notes/templates/emails.md

 * Looking forward to your feedback and comments
 * If you have any other issues/questions, just let us know.
 * Allow me to chime in by saying that ...
+* Please feel free to contact us should you have any further questions
 * Best regards

 ## LINKS